VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

  1. User should be able to tag individual components of a topic such as campus, building, device, point etc.
- 2. Using the tagging service users should only be able to add tags already defined in the volttron taggging schema.
+ 2. Using the tagging service users should only be able to add tags already defined in the volttron tagging schema.
 New tags should be explicitly added to the tagging schema before it can be used to tag topics or topic prefix
  3. Tag inheritance should be supported.
-For example, tags applied to /campus1/building1 should be inherited by /campus1/building1/device1
+For example, tags applied to /campus1/building1 should be referenced by /campus1/building1/device1
  4. Users should be able batch process and tag multiple topic names or topic prefix using a template.
 At the end of this, users should be notified about the list of topics that did not confirm to the template.
 This will help users